-After MIT-LL and sponsor submission of all required documents, AFLCMC/AZS generally takes 23-35 business days to document, review, and obtain approval for a new project to go on contract.
-Certain projects require more time than others due to the project type (DoD Unclassified, non-DoD Unclassified, and Classified) and research work involved (e.g., projects with research involving the use of human subjects may require more time for additional reviews, determinations, and approvals.
+After MIT-LL and sponsor submission of all required documents, AFLCMC/AZS generally takes 35-37 business days to document, review, and obtain approval for a new project to go on contract.
+Certain projects require more time than others due to the project type (Non-DoD Unclassified and Classified) and research work involved (e.g., projects with research involving the use of human subjects may require more time for additional reviews, determinations and approvals.
 Also, special projects that are unable to process a special checklist at an unclassified level may require additional time).